 suggap

-Uncle Buck is a 1989 American comedy film written and directed by John Hughes, and starring John Candy and Amy Madigan with supporting roles by Jean Louisa Kelly (in her film debut), Macaulay Culkin, Gaby Hoffmann, Garrett M. Brown and Elaine Bromka.
+Uncle Buck is a 1989 American comedy film written and directed by John Hughes.
+It stars John Candy and Amy Madigan.
 The film tells the story of a bachelor who babysits his brother's rebellious teenage daughter and her younger brother and sister while the parents are away.
+It was produced by Hughes Entertainment and released in theatres by Universal Pictures on August 16, 1989, to mixed reviews and grossed $79.2 million.

 Plot